Price's Missouri Expedition

-Price's Missouri Expedition (August 29 – December 2, 1864), also known as Price's Raid or Price's Missouri Raid, was an unsuccessful Confederate cavalry raid through Arkansas, Missouri, and Kansas in the Trans-Mississippi Theater of the American Civil War.
-Led by Confederate Major-General Sterling Price, the campaign's intention was to recapture Missouri and renew the Confederate initiative in the larger conflict.
+Price's Missouri Expedition (August 29 – December 2, 1864), also known as Price's raid or Price's Missouri raid, was an unsuccessful Confederate cavalry raid through Arkansas, Missouri, and Kansas in the Trans-Mississippi Theater of the American Civil War.
+Led by Confederate Major General Sterling Price, the campaign aimed to recapture Missouri and renew the Confederate initiative in the larger conflict.

-Despite achieving several early victories, Price was ultimately defeated at the Battle of Westport by Union forces under Major-General Samuel R. Curtis in late October.
-He suffered further reverses at the hands of Union cavalry under Major-General Alfred Pleasonton at the Battle of Mine Creek, Kansas, forcing him to retreat back into Arkansas.
+Despite several early victories, Price was ultimately defeated at the Battle of Westport by Union forces under Major General Samuel R. Curtis in late October.
+He suffered further reverses at the hands of Union cavalry under Major General Alfred Pleasonton at the Battle of Mine Creek, Kansas, forcing him to retreat back into Arkansas.
 Price's Missouri Expedition proved to be the last significant Southern operation west of the Mississippi River.
 Its failure bolstered confidence in an ultimate Union victory in the war, thereby contributing to President Abraham Lincoln's re-election.
 It also cemented Federal control over the hotly contested border state of Missouri.

 Background

 After three years of bloody fighting, Confederate authorities were becoming desperate as the U.S. presidential election approached during the fall of 1864.
 The Union controlled the key western rivers and cities, Sherman was moving through Georgia, and Lee was tied down to the defense of Richmond.
 With foreign recognition now hopeless, Abraham Lincoln's re-election would be disastrous for their cause.

-Earlier that summer, the Confederacy had ordered General E. Kirby Smith, commander of the Trans-Mississippi Department, to send a corps under Lieutenant-General Richard Taylor across the Mississippi River to assist in the defense of Atlanta and Mobile.
+Earlier that summer, the Confederacy had ordered General E. Kirby Smith, commander of the Trans-Mississippi Department, to send a corps under Lieutenant General Richard Taylor across the Mississippi River to assist in the defense of Atlanta and Mobile.
 Such a crossing was impossible because of Union gunboat patrols on the river and Taylor was assigned to other duties.

 Inspired by preparations to divert Union attention from Taylor's crossing, Smith came up with another plan.
 He would recapture Missouri for the Confederacy, in the hope that it would help turn Northern opinion against Lincoln.
 He ordered Missouri-native Sterling Price to invade his home state and advance on St. Louis, capturing the city and its military arsenals.
 If St. Louis was too heavily defended, Price was to turn west and capture Jefferson City, the state capital.
-This would strike a major psychological blow, and provide justification for the inclusion in the Confederate flag of a star for Missouri.
 Price was then told to cross into Kansas and turn south through the Indian Territory, "sweeping that country of its mules, horses, cattle, and military supplies".